angband/angband/docs/birth.rst

 Stats, hit dice, infravision and experience point modifications due to race and class are listed in the following table.
-To get the total hit dice and XP modifier, add the "race" and "class" numbers: for instance, a Dwarf Priest has a hit die of 11+2=13 (i.e. they will get 1d13 hit points per level, adjusted for constitution) and an XP modifier of 20+20=40%.
+To get the total hit dice, add the "race" and "class" numbers: for instance, a Dwarf Priest has a hit die of 11+2=13 (i.e. they will get 1d13 hit points per level, adjusted for constitution).

 ================ ===  ===  ===  ===  ===  =========  ========  ======
       Race       STR  INT  WIS  DEX  CON  HD (base)  XP/level  Infra